 You do not need a credit history to get a student loan.
 If you apply for a private loan, you usually need a cosigner with a credit score of at least 670.
 The better the credit score, the lower the interest rate.
 If you apply for a federal student loan, you do not need a cosigner.

-Q: How much does your credit score go up after paying off student loans?
+Q: Will my credit score go up after paying off student loans?

 Your credit score may drop slightly after you pay off your student loan.
 Closing an account will take away some of the long repayment and credit history that has been positive for your credit score.
 It will also slim down your credit mix, which makes up a portion of your credit score.
 The temporary dip will naturally rise again as you continue to build credit.